ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 Note: For those words that have no pretrained embeddings, their embeddings would be randomly initialized with the same mean and standard deviation in that matrix.

 After several experiments, I found the combinations of GLOVE and PARAGRAM achieved the best performance.
 2 kinds of combination I used in this competition:
-- Weighted Average (Shape:(,300d), Ensemble of embeddings is a feasible way for improvement: https://arxiv.org/pdf/1804.07983.pdf)
+- Weighted Average (Ensemble of embeddings is a feasible way for improvement: https://arxiv.org/pdf/1804.07983.pdf)
-- Concatenation    (Shape:(,600d,), the shape is two times larger than before and the time used for training is much longer, but it's good for training diverse models )
+- Concatenation    (Shape is two times larger than others and the time used for training is much longer, but it's good for training diverse models)

 ### Models
 4 various of architectures are adopted: